Table of Contents

 The status quo for grow lighting has traditionally been high-pressure sodium vapor lamps [HPSs].
-They work when electrical currents flow through ionized gas, often emitting light with a delay.
+They work when electrical currents flow through an ionized gas, often emitting light with a delay.
 HPS lights have traditionally been an acceptable choice for growing cannabis, mainly during the flowering stage, as their red spectrum encourages vertical growth.

 A Dim Prospect for HPS